SummaryRead the full fact sheet

 - poor sperm quality

-- blockage of the spermatic cord, which is the tube that transports the sperm from the testis to the penis.
-Common causes are vasectomy, infection and some sexually transmitted infections
+- blockage of the spermatic cord, which is the tube that transports the sperm from the testis to the penis

-If you are experiencing difficulty becoming pregnant, talk with your GP who can refer you for tests to find out the cause of your problem.
+If you have trouble getting pregnant, talk with your GP who can refer you for tests to find out the cause of your problem.
 Find more information about causes of infertility and treatment options from the .